8 Potential Causes of Bloodshot Eyes in Dogs

 Treatment

-Dry eye syndrome is a health condition that can affect people and dogs.
+Dry eye syndrome or keratoconjunctivitis sicca (KCS) is a health condition that can affect people and dogs.
 It happens when the eyes do not produce enough moisture and feel very dry, causing redness.2

 - Dry eyes